dotnet/docs/docs/architecture/cloud-native/relational-vs-nosql-data.md

 - *Partition Tolerance.* Guarantees the system will continue to operate even if a replicated data node fails or loses connectivity with other replicated data nodes.

 Relational databases typically provide consistency and availability, but not partition tolerance.
-Relational databases scale-up, or vertically.
+More often, the implemented as a single server and vertically scale.
 Horizontally partitioning a relational database across multiple nodes, such as with [sharding](https://www.digitalocean.com/community/tutorials/understanding-database-sharding), is costly and time consuming to manage.
 Sharding can end up impacting performance, table joins, and referential integrity.

 If data replicas were to lose network connectivity in a "highly consistent" relational database cluster, you wouldn't be able to write to the database.
-The system would reject the write operation as it can't replicate that change to every underlying data replica.
+The system would reject the write operation as it can't replicate that change to the other data replica.
 Every data replica has to update before the transaction can complete.

 NoSQL databases typically support high availability and partition tolerance.
 They scale out horizontally, often across commodity servers.
 This approach provides tremendous availability, both within and across geographical regions at a reduced cost.
 You partition and replicate data across these machines, or nodes, providing redundancy and fault tolerance.
 The downside is consistency.
 A change to data on one NoSQL node can take some time to propagate to other nodes.
 Typically, a NoSQL database node will provide an immediate response to a query - even if the data that is presented is stale and hasn't updated yet.